 Details of our costs will be made available after you decide to retain our services.
 This will be set out clearly in the Costs Agreement which we shall forward to you.

-When you attend an appointment with a lawyer from John R. Quinn and Co you have the opportunity of discussing with them any matters of concern you have about your marriage, separation and/or divorce.
-Legal advice given to you may include answers to your questions about:
+When you attend an appointment with a lawyer from John R Quinn & Co you will receive practical and considered advice.
+You have the opportunity of discussing all matters of concern you have about your marriage/de facto relationship.
+Legal advice may include answers to your questions about:

 Australia has a “no fault” divorce system, which means that the law does not allocate blame to any party for the marriage breakdown.